ect123/intro-to-qgis-workshop/README.md

 # Intro to GIS with QGIS 3.4

-This workshop meant to help you understand the fundamentals of GIS, and get to started with using QGIS 3.4 for map production. **The instructions below will follow a brief presentation overviewing the QGIS 3 and it's user interface.** During the instruction steps additional context and descriptions will be provided.
+This workshop meant to help you understand the fundamentals of GIS, and get to started with using QGIS 3.4 for map production. **The instructions below will follow a brief presentation overviewing the QGIS 3 and it's user interface.**

-The result of this project will give you a choropleth map showing the number of Douglas Firs in each of Vancouver's neighbourhoods.
+The result of this project will be a choropleth map showing the number of Douglas Firs lining the streets in each of Vancouver's neighbourhoods.
 We will compose and export this map for print.

 ## 0. Start QGIS and get the workshop data and instructions.
 Open QGIS 3.4.0 with GRASS.
-In your browser, download the .zip file of the repository found on this page: :exclamation:.
+In your browser, download the .zip file of the repository found on this page: **github.com/ect123/intro-to-qgis-workshop**.
+SAVE the file.
 The .zip file will now be in your Downloads folder.
 Move this folder to **C:\Temp** and **extract**.

 ## 1. Open the QGIS project file (.qgz)
-In the Browser Panel, click the C:\Temp folder to expand, and select your newly extracted folder called **intro-to-qgis-workshop-master**.
+In the Browser Panel, click the C:\Temp folder to expand, and select your newly extracted folder called **QGIS3-intro-workshop**.
 Inside you'll see a project file named **vanTreeMap**.
 Double-click that file to open the project.

 ## 2. View layer properties
 In the Layers Panel, right-click the title of the **vanHoods** layer, and select **Properties**.
 Observe some of the layer properties and close the window.